 Customer Service Excellence Tips From Experience

 We have stayed at high end hotels and resorts that talk about service quality but many times they have not hit the “excellence” bar.
 While you might see it from one or two staff, it is clear that service quality excellence is not embraced by everyone, staff aren’t hired for those skills or replaced when they fail to deliver.
+However, some businesses try their best to help their employees develop their customer services through online customer service training in an effort to give their customers the best experience.
 On a recent cruise we were reminded how great it was to see a culture totally focused on exceeding customer expectations!

 What 10 things go on a customer service excellence tips list?